Saint-Raymond, Quebec: Churches

-one.
-The third church, still in use today, is a neoclassical work of art.
-It was built with granite from Rivière-à-Pierre.
-The plans were drawn by Georges-Émile Tanguay, architect of the city hall of Quebec City.
-The first mass was celebrated in 1902.
+The town’s principal historic churches are the Anglican St. Bartholomew’s Chapel (built 1837, inaugurated 1840) and the Roman Catholic parish of Saint‑Raymond‑Nonnat.
+English‑speaking settlers, notably Irish families who arrived in the Bourg‑Louis seigniory in the 1830s, established St. Bartholomew’s as the oldest Anglican place of worship in Portneuf.
+The Catholic mission in the Sainte‑Anne River valley was canonically erected as the parish of Saint‑Raymond‑Nonnat on 25 May 1842.
+A first Catholic chapel was built on the riverbank in 1844 (the cemetery and the first burial, on 28 September 1844, were originally adjacent to this chapel); that building was destroyed by fire on 10 January 1858 and replaced by a small granite church.
+After about forty years the second church proved too small for the growing congregation, and construction of the present neoclassical granite parish church, designed by Georges‑Émile Tanguay, architect of the city hall of Quebec City, and built with stone quarried at Rivière‑à‑Pierre, began in 1900 to the south of the earlier building; the cornerstone was blessed on 26 August 1900 and the first Mass in the new church was celebrated in 1902.

 Wood industry

 Logging started in 1850.
 Timber was brought to Sainte-Anne-de-la-Pérade by log drivers on the Sainte-Anne River.
 It was then sent to Quebec city by schooner.

 The construction of a railroad in 1880 stimulated the growth of the wood industry.
 The first pulp and paper plant, owned by T.-L. Jackson, opened in 1888.
 Napoléon Piché opened the first large sawmills in 1890 and 1904.
 By 1900, Saint-Raymond counted 21 (mostly small) sawmills.
 Logging, log driving, and lumber production became important sectors of the economy.

 Late 19th century

 In 1886, the population had grown to 3807.

 In 1895, a flood caused a lot of damage.

 Saint-Raymond lost some of its territory when its smaller neighbours Sainte-Christine and Saint-Léonard were created, in 1895 and 1897 respectively.

 As the number of pupils kept increasing, the Sisters of Charity convent (le couvent des Sœurs de la Charité) was erected in 1896.

 To better fit people's needs, Saint-Raymond was divided in 1898 into two municipalities: the village and the parish.

 On 25 June 1899, a fire started in the middle of the village.
 Forty houses burned, leaving sixty of the families living on Saint-Joseph street homeless.
 The houses were rebuilt within three months.
 The municipality later bought a fire pump and formed a volunteer firefighter program.
 On 12 June 1907, another fire started at Siméon Martel's house on Saint-Joseph street.
 Pushed by the wind, it reached Napoléon Moisan's house and other neighbouring houses.
 The firefighters' efforts limited the damage, but 20 houses were lost.